Division of Child Protection and Permanency Replaces Department of Youth and Family Services

 Help At Any Stage of the DCP&P Process

 We understand how the New Jersey courts work in DCP&P cases.
 We also understand how emotionally difficult this kind of situation can be.
-Weinberger Law Group's knowledgeable and compassionate family law attorneys will take the time to help answer any questions you have regarding child and parenting issues specifically related to the DCP&P (formerly DYFS) process.
+Weinberger Divorce & Family Law Group's knowledgeable and compassionate family law attorneys will take the time to help answer any questions you have regarding child and parenting issues specifically related to the DCP&P (formerly DYFS) process.